Ben Matthews (musician)

-Ben Matthews (born 21 July 1963 in England) is the guitarist and keyboard player with the hard rock band Thunder.
+Ben Matthews (born 21 July 1963) is the guitarist and keyboard player with the hard rock band Thunder.
 He is also an experienced studio engineer and mixer; he worked with progressive rock act Mostly Autumn as studio engineer on their 2005 album Storms Over Still Water.
 He also guested on their 2006 live album Storms Over London Town.
 He uses mainly Gibson and Fender guitars with Marshall amplification.